 In 1904 the Federal Council decided to accredit its envoy in London to the Dutch government, and in 1917 Switzerland established a legation in The Hague.
 In 1957 both the Netherlands and Switzerland upgraded their legations to embassies.

 During the Second World War, Switzerland took on protecting power mandates for the Netherlands in China (official) and in Bulgaria and France (de facto).
 In 1993 Queen Beatrix made a state visit to Switzerland.
 In 2004 Joseph Deiss, the then President of the Swiss Confederation, was invited on a state visit to The Hague.

-Switzerland is represented in The Netherlands through its embassy in The Hague, consulates general in Amsterdam and Rotterdam, and honorary consulates in Oranjestad (Aruba) and Willemstad (Curaçao).
-The Netherlands, for its part, has an embassy in Bern, consulates general in Geneva and Zurich, and honorary consulates in Basel and Lugano.
+Switzerland is represented in the Netherlands by its embassy in The Hague, and honorary representations (consulates) in Amsterdam, Rotterdam and Willemstad (Curaçao).
+The Netherlands, for its part, has an embassy in Bern and honorary consulates general in Zurich, Basel, Lugano, as well as in Liechtenstein.

 Netherlands, Historical Dictionary of Switzerland (de, fr, it)